Desertification: Influence of human activities

-Early studies argued one of the most common causes of desertification was overgrazing, over consumption of vegetation by cattle or other livestock.
+Early studies argued one of the most common causes of desertification was overgrazing, over consumption of vegetation by cattle and other livestock.
 However, the role of local overexploitation in driving desertification in the recent past is controversial.
 Drought in the Sahel region is now thought to be principally the result of seasonal variability in rainfall caused by large-scale sea surface temperature variations, largely driven by natural variability and anthropogenic emissions of aerosols (reflective sulphate particles) and greenhouse gases.
 As a result, changing ocean temperature and reductions in sulfate emissions have caused a re-greening of the region.
 This has led some scholars to argue that agriculture-induced vegetation loss is a minor factor in desertification.

 Human population dynamics have a considerable impact on overgrazing, over-farming and deforestation, as previously acceptable techniques have become unsustainable.

 There are multiple reasons farmers use intensive farming as opposed to extensive farming but the main reason is to maximize yields.
 By increasing productivity, they require a lot more fertilizer, pesticides, and labor to upkeep machinery.
 This continuous use of the land rapidly depletes the nutrients of the soil causing desertification to spread.